What Is Order Picking? Methods & Solutions for eCommerce

 • Modula Picking Station: This solution uses the Put to Light system for batch picking and order consolidation and allows for scanning or touch light validation to boost accuracy.

-• Modula Picking App: This innovative solution is for improving picking and replenishment operations.
+• Modula Picking App: This innovative solution is designed to improve picking and replenishment operations.
 The app allows picking operators to manage picking on their mobile devices and monitor processes on the go.

 • Modula Picking Cart: This system is equipped with shelves, four wheels, Put to Light controllers, battery backup and Wi-Fi controllers.
 It also features five configurable displays and scan or touch validation for improved speed and accuracy.